rluu/rluu.github.io/about.md

 - Scripting (Python, Bash, etc.)
 - Linux and Unix OSes.

-If you're interested in chatting with me about programming, technology, or any other related topic, please visit my [contact page]({{ site.baseurl }}/contact/) for a way to get in touch with me.
+If you're interested in chatting with me about programming, technology, or any other topic, please visit my [contact page]({{ site.baseurl }}/contact/) for a way to get in touch with me.

 <hr />